code-with-amitk/Code-examples/Languages/Programming_Languages/Java/README.md

 <a name=f></a>
 ## Features of Java
+- **Architecture Neutral:** Compiler generates bytecode which has nothing to do with computer architecture.
+- **Automatic Garbage Collection:**
+  - Unlike C/C++ programmer need not to allocate/deallocate memory using (malloc/free).
+Memory is automatically allocated and deallocated hence less bugs.
+  - Looking at heap memory, finding what objects are in use & what not.
+Deleting the un-used Objects.
+- **Distributed:** We can create distributed application in Java using RMI, EJB.
+- **Object Oriented**
 - **Platform Independent:**
-  - Unlike many other programming languages including C and C++, when Java is compiled, it is not compiled into platform specific machine, rather into platform independent byte code.
+  - Java produces [byte code](/Languages/Programming_Languages/CompilationSteps_C_Java.md), Unlike C and C++ which produces platform specific machine code.
 This byte code is distributed over the web and interpreted by virtual Machine (JVM) on whichever platform it is being run. ie byte-code can be generated on MAC & run on linux/Windows.
-- **Secure:** a.
-Java always runs on JRE which has almost 0 interaction with OS hence secure.  b.
-No pointers(hence no SEG faults)    c.
-Runtime exception handling.        //Secure wrt C,C++
+  - Elimination of platform specific constructs
+- **Portable:** bytecode can be carried to any platform, no implementation depend features.
 - **Robust:** Code is made robust as Java introduces, Memory management & mishandled exceptions.
-- **Architecture Neutral:** Compiler generates bytecode which has nothing to do with computer architecture.
-- **Portable:** bytecode can be carried to any platform, no implementation depend features.
-- Multi-threaded
+- **Safe:**
-- **Distributed:** We can create distributed application in Java using RMI, EJB.
-- **Automatic Garbage Collection:** Looking at heap memory, finding what objects are in use & what not.
-Deleting the un-used Objects.
+  - _a._ Java always runs on [JRE](/Languages/Programming_Languages/CompilationSteps_C_Java.md) which has almost 0 interaction with OS hence secure.
+  - _b._ No pointers(hence no SEG faults)
+  - _c._ Runtime exception handling is better wrt c++/c.
+  - _d._ typecasting is meaningful and logical. int can be casted to short but not bool.
+- **Multi-threaded:** 1 program can have multiple threads running and improving performance of program.
 - **Speed:** Memory is allocated on Eden space and its not guaranteed that it will be allocated contiguously.
 Non-contiguous memory is slower wrt to contiguous.        //Java is slow wrt C,C++

 <a name=ml></a>
 ## Memory Layout of Java Program